 Proper understanding of what and who caused your injury can be an important first step in filing a malpractice lawsuit, especially if you believe more than one individual was involved.

 Before you file suit against a hospital, you may want to investigate the doctor who treated you, as most are independent contractors who do not work directly for the facility where they treat patients.
 For example, if you were admitted to the hospital for chest pain and the doctor who sees you diagnoses angina when you actually had a heart attack that caused irreversible damage to your coronary artery, you may have to file suit against the doctor, not the hospital.
 Your attorney might be able to help you name the proper parties before you proceed, which can help you build a stronger suit.

 Medical Facilities Can Be Liable for Support Staff Actions

 While most doctors are not employed by the hospitals where they practice, other medical workers such as nurses, technicians and other support staff are usually direct employees of a medical facility.
 As such, they can be held liable for injuries that may occur due to their negligence.
 If such actions can be proven, you may be able to sue both that individual and the hospital.
 See nursing malpractice examples to learn more.

 Ask Your Attorney for Assistance

 Hiring a medical malpractice lawyer can be an effective step in naming the proper parties for your lawsuit.
 He or she can review the details of what led to your injuries, when and where they occurred and whether the medical facility itself can be held liable.
 This can be especially helpful if your injury has left you with physical limitations or a permanent brain injury that could make gathering such information on your own difficult.

 The impact of medical malpractice can be devastating and cause life-altering changes to you and your loved ones.
-Call a medical malpractice attorney in Phoenix, AZ today for more information on how to build your case.
+Call a medical malpractice attorney today for more information on how to build your case.